binipringle/intro-to-dh/_texts/4-jekyll.md

 ##### Introduction to Jekyll is an edited version of Introduction to Jekyll by Patrick Smyth for Digital Research Institute (DRI) Curriculum by Graduate Center Digital Initiatives, at <https://github.com/DHRI-Curriculum>, licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
 When sharing this material or derivative works, preserve this paragraph, changing only the title of the derivative work, or provide comparable attribution.

-##### The illustration is by Gisella Lopez, 2020, licensed under a CC BY-NC-SA 4.0 License.
+##### Illustration by Gisella Lopez, 2020, licensed under a CC BY-NC-SA 4.0 License.

 ---